osmandapp/docs/content/osmand/map/map-context-menu.md

 ![Select Track to add Waypoint Android](/assets/images/map/action_select_track_to_add_waypoint_android.png)

 It is possible to [add waypoints](/osmand/personal/tracks#add-waypoint) to any track at selected location via Map Context menu - {% data variables.android-values.context_menu_item_add_waypoint %} .
 By default waypoint is added to [currently recording track](/osmand/plugins/trip-recording#from-widget).
-Though if there are many [visible tracks](/osmand/map/tracks-on-map#tracks-on-the-map-layers) on the map, it will be suggested to select the track.
+Though if there are many [visible tracks](/osmand/map/tracks-on-map#tracks-on-the-map-layers) on the map, it will be suggested to select the track waypoint will be added to.

 Requires [Trip recording plugin](/osmand/plugins/trip-recording).